theme-ontology/theming/README.md

 Every story requires a *title*, a *date*, and a *description*.
 Insofar as possible, a link to the relevant Wikipedia page is recommended as one of *references*.
 Most stories are unambigously identified by their date and title.
-For works of literature, the *authors* is also good informationto specify where possible.
+For works of literature, the *authors* is good information to specify as well.
+The description is meant merely for convenience, but may conceivably be used to distinguish between variations of a work.

+- Unless there is compelling reason to distinguish between translations (or other variations) of a story, the *title* should be as the work is best known in English.
+The original title may be specified as part of the description.
-As a rule of thumb, the *date* should indicate the earliest time that the work is known to have been made available to a broad public.
+- As a rule of thumb, the *date* should indicate the earliest time that the work is known to have been made available to a broad public.

+Every story must also be assigned a unique ID.
+While all text files are encoded in UTF-8, the story ID should be composed only of normal English characters and punctuation directly mappable to ASCII.
+There are no technical restrictions apart from that.
+A number of conventions are aparent.